RexBas90/UFOs/README.md

 # UFOs

 # Purpose
 In the original UFO Sightings webpage, it was only possible to filter by date.
-However, there is much more information in the table in other others that it would be ideal to be able to filter even further.
+However, there is much more information in the table in other columns that it would be ideal to be able to filter even further.
 Filters would be added for city, state, country, and shape to allows users to further refine their search.

 # Results